 (a) As part of the exercise to identify connected persons and connected transactions, it is common for the listing applicant’s lawyers to submit an information request to the listing applicant (including its Board of Directors) and its controlling shareholder(s) seeking details of all connected persons and connected transactions.
 The sponsor, with its lawyers, should request and review the information request prepared by the listing applicant’s lawyers to ensure that it covers the necessary matters.
-Please see for more information relating to controlling shareholders.
+Please see Chapter 10 “Due Diligence Guidelines – Controlling Shareholders’ Relationship with the Listing Applicant” for more information relating to controlling shareholders.

 (b) The sponsor should examine the information provided in response to the information request.
 The sponsor should follow-up on any missing information and pursue red flags, and ask additional questions if necessary.
 A copy of the information provided and any follow-up information obtained should be kept by the sponsor.

 2.3.3 Other Due Diligence Steps to Identify Connected Persons and Connected Transactions